MadhavGTX47/PCS_DFS/README.md

 ### Team Members & Contribution:-

-Sai Madhav Kolluri - ND92132 -- Worked on the Replica Server Implementation and Environment Setup.
+-Sai Madhav Kolluri - ND92132 -- Worked on the Replica Server Implementation and Environment Setup.
-Sai Jahnavi Bachu - LU59970  -- Worked on the Replica Server Implementation Mounica Uddagiri - QL23899   -- Worked on the Master and the Replica Server Implementation Venkata Rama Lakshman Nukala - HR39332 -- Worked on the Client and Master Server Implementation
+-Sai Jahnavi Bachu - LU59970  -- Worked on the Replica Server Implementation -Mounica Uddagiri - QL23899   -- Worked on the Master and the Replica Server Implementation -Venkata Rama Lakshman Nukala - HR39332 -- Worked on the Client and Master Server Implementation

 ## Necessary Stuff to know